The Governing Body at St Andrew's CE Primary

 Vice Chair of Governors

-Jo has been a primary school Bursar for 7 years and has worked at St Andrew’s since January 2016.
+Jo has been a primary school Bursar for a number of years and has worked at St Andrew’s since January 2016.
 She has recently completed the Certificate in School Business Management.
 Jo is a member of the Resources Committee providing valuable knowledge of school funding and financing.
 Having had two children pass through the school, Jo is committed to it’s Christian ethos and the success of all the pupils.
 Outside of school, she is an active member of the Chinnor Community Church helping with the youth work, and sits on the committee of Chinnor Community Swimming Pool.